 Also in October 2016, Periscope Data compared Redshift, Snowflake and BigQuery using three variations of an hourly-aggregation query that joined a 1-billion row fact table to a small dimension table.
 They found that Redshift was about the same speed as BigQuery, but Snowflake was 2x slower.
 The key differences between their benchmark and ours are:

-Their queries were much simpler than our TPC-DS queries
+- Their queries were much simpler than our TPC-DS queries

-The simpler queries are the big difference here.
 The problem with doing a benchmark with “easy” queries is that every warehouse is going to do pretty well on this test; it doesn’t really matter if Snowflake does an easy query fast and Redshift does an easy query really really fast.
 What matters is whether you can do the hard queries fast enough.

 Periscope also compared costs, but they used a somewhat different approach to calculate cost-per-query.
 Like us, they looked at their customer’s actual usage data; but instead of using percentage-of-time idle, they looked at the number of queries-per-hour.
 They determined that most (but not all) Periscope customers would find Redshift cheaper, but it was not a huge difference.
-This is similar to our results.

 Mark Litwintshik benchmarked BigQuery in April 2016 and Redshift in June 2016.
 He ran 4 simple queries against a single table with 1.1 billion rows.
-He found that BigQuery was about the same speed as a Redshift cluster about 20x bigger than the one we tested ($41 / hour).
+He found that BigQuery was about the same speed as a Redshift cluster about 2x bigger than ours ($41 / hour).
 Both warehouses completed his queries in 1–3 seconds, so this probably represents the “performance floor”: there is a minimum execution time for even the simplest queries.